realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ```

 There are many techniques for lexing and parsing that have a variety of
-tradeoffs in the complexity of grammars that they can express, how well
+tradeoffs in the complexity of grammars that they can express, how well they
-they handle malformed input, and also how resource-intensive the parsing
+handle malformed input, and also how resource-intensive the parsing process is.
-process is.

 In the lex/yacc world, lexing is specified using regular expressions, and
 parsing is specified using context-free grammars.
 These are concepts from
-formal languages that you don't need to understand in huge detail, as the
-lex/yacc tools construct the machinery for you.
+formal languages, but the lex/yacc tools construct much of the machinery for
+you by generating OCaml code from your specifications.
 For lex, this means
 constructing a _finite automaton_; and for yacc, this means constructing a
 _pushdown automaton_.